aposhiana/math5610/homework/homework07.md

 ### Seventh task set

 1. I compared the time taken on my computer for Gaussian elimination, Jacobi iteration, and Gauss-Seidel to solve linear systems with diagonally dominant coefficient matrices of various sizes.
 The tolerance for the iterative methods was 1e-6.
 The results are tabulated below.
+The times are listed under the names of the algorithm and are in seconds.
 Note that there are intersections for the Gaussian elimination curve with the Gauss-Seidel and Jacobi curves.
 For the matrix of size ten, Gaussian elimination outperforms both Jacobi and Gauss-Seidel.
 For the matrices larger than the 10 tested, both iterative methods always outperform Gaussian elimination.
 Note that the intersections would occur later if I used a faster implementation of Gaussian elimination.
 Various different strategies were taken to implement the three different algorithms; therefore, for a better comparison, the routines should be re-implemented to use similar techniques for things such as memory management and use of objects versus raw arrays.

     ```
     | Matrix size | Gaussian Elimination | Jacobi      | Gauss-Seidel |